camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 1. Create a new process instance.
 You may want to use some glue code to start your process (e.g. the REST API facade), or also create helper methods within your test class.

 2. Drive the process to its next waitstate, e.g. by completing a waiting user task.
-You may extract boilerplate code into helper methods like shown below.
+You may extract boilerplate code into helper methods as shown below.

 3. Assert that your process is in the expected state.